ey7/project-two/README.md

 - Thanks to [W3 Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) for their example of the implementation of the scroll to top button.
 I modified their example for my own app with an svg arrow.

 - Thanks to [Chart JS](https://www.chartjs.org/) for a simple and easy to use visual chart implementation for the bar chart on the graph.html page.
-I tweaked and modified their base example to suit my needs, and was please with the result.
+I tweaked and modified their base example to suit my needs, and was pleased with the result.

 ## How to deploy your own version of the website